Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

            my-image-full                        # image
 ```

-You can leave the container running in background by pressing the hot keys
+After creating your own user account, you can leave the container running in background by pressing the hot keys

 ``` bash
 <C-p> <C-q>